pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 ## Backwards Compatibility
-- At the time this EIP was first proposed, there was only one known and working set of Verifier contracts for zk-SNARKs on the Ethereum mainnet - deployed by [EY](https://www.ey.com).
+- At the time this EIP was first proposed, there was one compliant implementation on the Ethereum main net - deployed by [EY](https://www.ey.com).
-  [EY's](https://www.ey.com) initial [implementation](#implementations) does not exactly adhere to the draft specification of this EIP, but EY have agreed that there is no need to provide backwards compatibility with their initial implementation.
-  - :warning: TODO: Explain rationale why proposer does not adhere with contract but other implementations should.
 - Dr Christian Reitwiessner's excellent [example](#6.5) of a Verifier contract and elliptic curve pairing library has been instrumental in the Ethereum community's experimentation and development of zk-SNARK protocols.
 Many of the naming conventions of this EIP have been kept consistent with his example.
 - Existing zk-SNARK compilers such as [ZoKrates](#6.3), which produce 'Verifier.sol' contracts, do not currently produce Verifier contracts which adhere to this EIP specification.
   - :warning: TODO: Provide a converter contract or technique which allows ZoKrates verifier.sol contracts to adhere with this EIP.